 This year, Santa has a present for all bed bugs: HOT DEATH!!

 Bedbugs are nationally in the news this year, and I have encountered them in a hotel that I use for business travel.
-I avoided bringing the bugs home by building my last bedbug killing machine for my luggage (http://www.instructables.com/id/Kill-Bedbugs-in-your-luggage/
+I avoided bringing the bugs home by building my last bedbug killing machine for my luggage (https://www.instructables.com/id/Kill-Bedbugs-in-your-luggage/)

 Why do you need to treat your luggage for bed bugs?
 Simple.
 If you happen to be staying in a place that has bedbugs, it's possible for them to hide in the seams of your luggage, which apparently is a favorite place for them to hide after feeding.
 This can happen in any kind of hotel (in my case, a good-quality business hotel I had stayed in many times before) and it can still happen even if you check the room for bed bugs.
 I checked, didn't find any, and was still bitten on the first night I was there.

 Like my last project, this one uses heat to kill bedbugs.
 It's similar in operation to commercially available products like the Packtite (http://www.packtite.com/) using a heat source in a heat chamber to raise the temperature of items to 125F to kill bed bugs and their eggs.